Why Study Alcohol and Other Drugs (AOD)?

 The AOD field offers several recognised pathways, depending on your experience and career goals:

-Perfect for newcomers to the sector, this course teaches foundational AOD support skills and prepares you for entry-level roles in community organisations and health services.
+CHC43215 Certificate IV in Alcohol and Other Drugs.
+A great starting point for newcomers to the sector, teaching foundational AOD support skills and preparing you for entry-level roles in community organisations and health services.

-Many AOD professionals study mental health alongside AOD qualifications, as dual-diagnosis support (addiction and mental health combined) is common in frontline practice.
+CHC43315 Certificate IV in Mental Health.
+Many AOD professionals study mental health alongside AOD qualifications, since supporting people with both substance use and mental health needs (dual diagnosis) is common in frontline practice.

 Career Opportunities in the AOD Sector